Project-MONAI/monai-deploy-app-sdk/.planning/STATE.md

 Logged in PROJECT.md Key Decisions table.
 Recent:

+- [Phase 2, Plan 05]: The lowres-only reference oracle uses the fast app's documented self-ensemble semantics (ensemble=run) — the reference app itself RAISES on model_list=['3d_lowres'] (empty ensemble) and can never produce a lowres-only SEG; the gate compares like-for-like only if both sides use the same semantics.
+Implemented as a harness-side subclass in reference_fullres_run.py: catch the ValueError mid-__init__ (it fires AFTER run_model_list is set) and replay the plain tail with ensemble=run — the reference's own inference/ensemble/CC/SEG-SR-SC code runs untouched; the replay must POP the named __init__ kwargs (app_context/model_path/output_folder/output_labels/model_list/model_name/save_*) before the holoscan Operator parent call or pybind fails ('python object could not be converted to Arg')
+- [Phase 2, Plan 05]: Gate-evidence convention: oracle bytes are gitignored (matching testdata/current_output/ + ref_fullres_only/ precedent — added ref_lowres_only/ + ref_cascade_only/ to .gitignore); provenance (model_lists, wall times, post-CC voxel counts) lives in gates/oracle_provenance.md and per-oracle SEG sha256 in 02-GATE-RESULTS.json
+- [Phase 2, Plan 05]: lowres-only/cascade-only/bundle gates came out 100.00000% byte-identical (0 differing voxels) — stronger than the D-08 segmentation-level controlling bar; only fullres-only carries the documented 3-voxel fp16↔fp32 argmax boundary (same class/magnitude as Phase 1)
 - [Phase 2, Plan 04]: holoscan-cu13 4.2 multi-fragment reality: the app_driver REJECTS an app graph mixing C++ `Fragment` and app-level operators, and the fragment→fragment `add_flow` overload addresses ports by bare operator name only (no `op/port` form of any delimiter works — live-probed). `Subgraph` + `add_input_interface_port`/`add_output_interface_port` is the supported mechanism and mixes freely with app-level operators — the per-config unit is a `NnUnetConfigSubgraph` (RESEARCH's "first wiring smoke is where residual risk lives" was exactly right)
 - [Phase 2, Plan 04]: lowres-only is RUNNABLE in the fast app (plan 04's table/must-haves control over plan 03's replicated reference ValueError): `resolve_run_model_list` falls back to ensemble=run when the ensemble is empty but the run list is not (self-ensemble); a truly empty list still raises the reference's exact error; both unit-tested
 - [Phase 2, Plan 04]: `gpu_util._root` resolves the top-level app via `.application` (Fragment/app) or `.fragment` (Subgraph — verified `Subgraph.fragment` is the owning top-level app) — one per-study `study_timing_summary` per run regardless of sub-Fragment count (Pitfall 9; Plan 06's CSV parsing relies on the single aggregate + per-config operator names)